bret-blackford/BMI-Laravel/peer-review.md

 ## 2. Functional testing
-One challenge of developing software is thinking of all the unexpected ways users might interact with our applications.
-It's easy to develop &ldquo;blinders&rdquo; to methods of interaction because we know so much about *how* our application works, and so we have a hard time imagining how our interfaces might be misinterpreted.
-Thus, it can be useful to have an outsider rigorously test our applications with the explicit intention of trying to break it.

-Knowing this, it's time to put your reviewee's application to the test.
-Think of all the unexpected ways their application could be used with the intention of trying to produce some unexpected/undesirable outcome.

-Examples...
-+ Try submitting a form without entering any data
-+ Try submitting a form with entering data in only some of the fields
-+ If an input is asking for a number, try entering some of the following combinations: decimal numbers, negative numbers, letters, symbols, an extremely large number, etc.
-+ Try and access a URL on their site that likely does not exist (e.g. http://a3.domain.com/asdjfks)
-+ Etc.

-__Summarize what you tried, and describe any unexpected/undesirable outcomes.__

-(Even if you don't find any issues, having the reviewee see what you tried might give them insight into things they did not think to test.)
 + Name can be non-charachters, such as only umbers or special charachters.
 + Attempted various phone numbers styles, such as 314-999-9999, 314/999-9999, 314.999.9999, and 3149999999.
 Only all numbers works, but instructions not clear on this.
 + Attempted to leave out several entry fields but all seem required (though not identified as such)